-- 13. In total, approximately 150 schools will receive support from a MHST, as well as some pupils in alternative provision.
+- 21. In total, approximately 150 schools will receive support from a MHST, as well as some pupils in alternative provision.
 These NHS funded teams will provide early intervention and support for children and young people with mild to moderate mental health needs on or near school sites.
 MHST staff have worked with schools during COVID-19 and have developed self-referral mechanisms to the teams for children and young people, parents and carers, whilst schools were closed.
 Whilst the operationalisation of the teams has been relatively recent and delivery has been interrupted by school closures, the teams are expected to increase timely access for children and young people to mental health support.
-In Bassetlaw, the Clinical Commissioning Group commissions the Talkzone counselling service and this provision has been expanded to support MHSTs but also to provide a mental health and wellbeing worker linked to schools. - 14.
+In Bassetlaw, the CCG commission the Talkzone counselling service and this provision has been expanded to support MHSTs but also to provide a mental health and wellbeing worker linked to schools. - 22.
 Early evidence indicates the teams have had a positive impact on both schools and pupils.
 Feedback from children, young people and parents and carers indicates they value the service being offered locally, they found staff approachable and empathetic and that accessing the MHSTs helped them to feel less isolated and more able to deal with the challenges of school life, including academic pressures.
 Schools have also given positive feedback on work that has been completed during the pandemic, for example, workshops were delivered in the summer term around staff mental health and wellbeing and transition.
-This has now resulted in schools developing their own staff mental health and wellbeing policies, which will then enable them to effectively support their pupils.
-Schools also report the transition workshops were delivered at a key point of time and increased their understanding of how to incorporate wellbeing into transition planning and how to manage anxiety around transition.
-The workshop used a train the trainer model, which enables staff to cascade the learning in their schools. - 15.
-MHSTs and CAMHS teams have also supported the development of the Wellbeing in Education Recovery programme since September 2020.
-Locally, this has been a City-County collaboration led by the Educational Psychology Services and has offered training to all schools around supporting children and young people's mental health via two webinars in autumn term 2020.
-Resources have been developed to support schools in the recovery phase with a focus on wellbeing for all Wellbeing for Education Return Nottingham | The East Midlands Education Support Service (em-edsupport.org.uk). - 16.
-The Wellbeing for Education Recovery Steering Group has also worked to co-produce the NottAlone website with children, young people, parents and carers.
-NottAlone is a new website sharing local mental health advice and help for young people in Nottingham and Nottinghamshire, all in one place.
-The aim of the NottAlone website is that it will facilitate self-help, as well as speedy access to support, thereby reducing reliance on higher tier services.
-The website went live in September 2021 and it will be formally launched in November 2021. - 17.
-The Nottinghamshire-Nottingham City Wellbeing for Education Recovery consortium bid has also been successful in delivering Department for Education approved Senior Mental Health Lead Training for Schools.
+This has now resulted in schools developing their own staff mental health and well-being policies, which will then enable them to effectively support their pupils.
+Schools also report the transition workshops were delivered at a key point of time and increased their understanding of how to incorporate well-being into transition planning and how to manage anxiety around transition.
+The workshop used a train the trainer model, which enables staff to cascade the learning in their schools. - 23.MHSTs and CAMHS teams have also supported the development of the Wellbeing in Education Recovery programme since September 2020.
+Locally, this has been led by the Educational Psychology Services and has offered training to all schools around supporting children and young people's mental health via two webinars in autumn term 2020.
+Resources have been developed to support schools in the recovery phase with a focus on wellbeing for all Wellbeing for Education Return Nottingham | The East Midlands Education Support Service (em-edsupport.org.uk). - 24.
+The Wellbeing for Education Recovery Steering group has also worked to co-produce the Nott Alone website with children, young people, parents and carers.
+NottAlone is a new website sharing local mental health advice and help for young people in Nottinghamshire, all in one place.The aim of the NottAlone website is that it will facilitate self-help, as well as speedy access to support, thereby reducing reliance on higher tier services.
+The website will be live from September 2021 and it will be formally launched in November 2021. - 25.
+The Nottinghamshire Wellbeing for Education Recovery consortium bid has also been successful in delivering DfE approved Senior Mental Health Lead Training for Schools.
 This training programme will be delivered to senior mental health leads in schools across the academic year 2021.
 All schools and colleges are eligible to apply for the DfE grant to fund this training.